If you’re like a lot of B2B teams we speak to, the story goes something like this:

 We had a precision and awareness problem.

-This is when lead gen became predictable again.
-Not because we found a clever hack, but because our awareness was finally focused, measurable and aligned to our ICP.
+Lead generation became predictable again, not because of a hack, but because awareness was finally targeted, measurable, and aligned to our ICP.

 Demand Capture vs Demand Creation

 Most B2B marketing teams default to demand capture.
-Competitor campaigns, high-intent Google Ads, lead forms and demo CTAs all fall into this bucket.
-We run these motions intentionally, but they only work if demand already exists.
+Competitor campaigns, high-intent Google Ads, lead forms and demo CTAs, Capterra/G2 Crowd all fall into this bucket.
+We run these intentionally, but they only work if demand already exists.

 If your ICP doesn’t recognise your brand, doesn’t understand the problem the way you frame it, or isn’t convinced your solution is built for companies like theirs, they can still convert, but it becomes significantly harder.